 When I read this with my family, I started to think back about all those years I spent in seminary and the most effective tool that I have in my ministry and life is the guidance of the Holy Spirit.
 These two apostles did amazing things during their lifetime, however, their training and power came from their faith in Jesus Christ.
 They were untrained and uneducated, yet the Lord used them in mighty ways.
 They preached the Gospel and shared the only way to salvation, which is through Christ with everyone they met.
 The reason why I am writing this message is to remind not only myself but everyone reading this that we can do nothing without the power of the Holy Spirit.
 You can go to seminary for many years, you can study and earn multiple doctorate degrees, however, you will never be fruitful in the Body of Christ without being lead, strengthened, and covered with the Holy Spirit.
 It took me many years to get to the point where I am now, and I pray that this short message can help someone today.
 Remember who you are in Christ, and let the Holy Spirit do His job.
 Do not worry about what others say you should be doing, worry about what the Bible tells you to live.
 The rest will fall into place in your Christian walk.
 Do not put yourself down because you are uneducated or untrained, God can and will use you!
 So, give thanks for the life you live and keep moving forward!

 I would like to end this message with a small prayer.
 Dear Heavenly Father, please allow us to see ourselves through your eyes.
 Help us understand that regardless of our condition, education, and training, you can use us to do your will if we are willing to do so.
 Father, guide and strengthen us and protect us from ourselves, our pride, our insecurities, and any lack in our faith.
-We know that you have always used the least of men to do many miracles and blessing, and I simply pray that you can continue to use people like us to do the same today.
+We know that you have always used the least of men to do many miracles and blessings, and I simply pray that you can continue to use people like us to do the same today.
 Amen!